tors42/chariot-example/README.md

 # Build

 Use at least Java 17.
-Java 18 or newer can be downloaded at https://jdk.java.net/18
+Latest can be downloaded at https://jdk.java.net/

 Maven can be downloaded at https://maven.apache.org/download.cgi